AnkitJha04/Triphibian_2026_2027/README.md

 ## Methodology

 1. Literature Survey: Extensive study of the current terrain-locking problems in disaster response and analysis of existing dual-drivetrain (heavy) hybrid robotic solutions.

+Literature Survey
+Recent advancements in robotics have led to the development of multi-terrain robotic platforms capable of operating across different environments such as land, air, and water.
+Researchers have explored various propulsion systems, mechanical designs, and control strategies to improve mobility and adaptability.
+Several research papers were studied to understand the current state of triphibious robotic systems and identify their strengths and limitations.
+The paper "Design and Performance Analysis of A Triphibious Robot with Tilting-Rotor Structure" (2020) presents a robot capable of operating in air, land, and water using a tilt-rotor mechanism.
+The robot changes the orientation of its propellers to switch between different modes of locomotion.
+This work demonstrated that thrust vectoring is an effective method for multi-terrain mobility and served as the primary inspiration for our servo-based tilting mechanism.
+The paper "TriphiBot: A Triphibious Robot" (2026) proposed a robot that uses a unified propulsion system for movement across all three terrains.
+Instead of employing separate mechanisms for each mode, the same motors are reused, resulting in reduced system complexity and weight.
+This concept aligns closely with our design philosophy of using a single propulsion system.
+The research paper "Design and Experiment of a Multimodal Aerial-Aquatic Vehicle with Morphing Wing and Tilting Rotors" introduced a reconfigurable structure with tilting rotors capable of switching between aerial and aquatic operation.
+The study validated that changing the rotor angle significantly improves operational flexibility, supporting the thrust-vectoring approach adopted in our project.
+The paper "Design and Fabrication of a Multi-Terrain Triphibian Quadcopter" focused on practical applications such as agriculture, inspection, and disaster management.
+It highlighted the importance of multi-terrain robots in real-world scenarios where a single platform can reduce operational costs and improve mission efficiency.
+This motivated the application areas considered for RiftWalker.
+Another relevant work, "CapsuleBot: Hybrid Aerial-Ground Robot" (2023), demonstrated the concept of sharing the same actuators for both flying and rolling modes.
+The study emphasized efficient hardware utilization and inspired our approach of minimizing additional mechanical components while maximizing mobility.
+After reviewing these studies, it was observed that although existing robots successfully demonstrate multi-terrain operation, many designs involve complex mechanisms, higher manufacturing costs, or are optimized for only two modes of locomotion.
+Our proposed project, RiftWalker, builds upon these concepts by implementing a lightweight servo-based thrust vectoring mechanism, a custom ESP32-S3 flight controller PCB, integrated sensors, and a modular design suitable for student-level development while maintaining the capability to operate across air, land, and water.

 2. Problem Identification: Identifying the weight penalty of multiple drive systems as the primary factor limiting the endurance of current amphibious robots.
 3. Requirement Analysis: Calculating the required thrust-to-weight ratio (targeting 2.15:1), servo holding torque under dynamic flight loads, and required XPS volumetric buoyancy.
 4. System Design: Drafting the physical 3D CAD model, conducting aerodynamic CFD simulations, and routing the custom ESP32-S3 flight controller schematic.